arpg/CU-Multi/README.md

 | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`<robot>/camera/depth/image_raw` | sensor_msgs/msg/Image  | RGB-D  | 10 Hz | Images captured by front camera. |
 | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`<robot>/camera/depth/metadata` | realsense2_camera/msg/Metadata | RGB-D | 10 Hz | ._ |

-We’ll keep this section updated as the dataset evolves.
-Feel free to [open an issue](https://github.com/arpg/CU-Multi/issues) if anything seems unclear or incomplete.
+## Included Tools
+We have included multiple tools to help researchers begin using CU-Multi.
+These include:

+- Coverting from ROS1/ROS2 to KITTI-Style data
+- A ROS2 Trajectory Clipper tool

-## Converting to ROS1/ROS2 bag formats
+### Converting ROS1/ROS2 bag formats to KITTI-Style Dataset
 *Please Note*: The order of this is likely to change with a cleaner layout, but this will quickly get you started.

 To convert the dataset to ROS1 bag files, you can use the provided Docker containers in the **dataset_tools** directory following the steps below.
 Before proceeding further, please make sure you have Docker installed.
 You can install Docker following the instructions at [this link](https://docs.docker.com/engine/install/).

 Update the ***SCRIPTS_DIR*** and ***DATASETS_DIR*** variables ***run_and_enter_container.sh*** bash script with the path of the ***conversion_scripts*** directory (there's one in the ros1 and ros2 folders) you will be using and where you have saved the CU-Multi dataset, respectively.

-### Convert to ROS1 rosbag format
+#### Convert to ROS1 rosbag format

 Install and enter the Docker container
 1. > cd dataset_tools